one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Optimize/Optimize-Lab10-FSLogix-Installation-and-Configuration.md

-# Lab 13: FSLogix Installation and Configuration
+# FSLogix Installation and Configuration

 In this lab you will install and configure FSLogix to utilize a share on your domain controller to host user profiles.